RandomStudio/random-studio/src/pages/projects/louis-vuitton-x-exhibition-1.md

     width: 60
   - caption: >-
-      As a tribute to the brand’s rich history of artistic collaborations and creative exchange, we were also asked to create three Instagram Face Filters.
-The filter was only accessible through a QR code within the exhibition, adding a digital layer to the exhibition experience that put into play the dialogue between heritage and innovation that has characterised Louis Vuitton’s journey for nearly two centuries.
+      As a tribute to the brand’s rich history of artistic collaborations and creative exchange, we were also asked to create three Instagram Filters.
+      The filters were only accessible through a QR code within the exhibition, adding a digital layer to the exhibition experience that put into play the dialogue between heritage and innovation that has characterised Louis Vuitton’s journey for nearly two centuries.
     marginLeft: 0
     marginTop: 73
     ratio: 0